 Achari Paneer – which essentially translates to “pickled cottage cheese” – is a delicious Northern Indian dish where soft pieces of paneer are served in a creamy, masala gravy accentuated with pickle spices and tangy curd.
 Here I show you how to make this yummy Punjabi recipe using step-by-step photos.

-About Achari Paneer Recipe
+Why This Achari Paneer Recipe Works

 During my many years as a cook, I’ve tried many achari paneer recipes that were quite disappointing.
 This recipe is the culmination of many years of experimentation, and the results were too good that I have to share!